 By February, it’s really time to trade damp socks and icy windshield scrapers for flip flops and beach bags.
 Cozumel has great sunny weather and fun activities year-round, and getting a little tropical break just when you’re good and done with another winter will make your hard-earned vacation even sweeter.

 Here’s a little more detail about what you can expect, beyond just the weather.

-Cozumel in February or March is typically sunny and very warm (mid-80s F) with nice breezes during the day, and cooler but comfortable temps in the evenings.
-This time of year is the peak of Cozumel’s high tourism season, with many visitors taking advantage of school spring break vacations.
-Divers will be happy to visit during Spotted Eagle Ray season, and February (and sometimes early March) is also the time of Cozumel’s spectacular Carnaval parades.
+February and March are the last months of Cozumel’s high tourism season, with many travelers taking advantage of school spring break vacations.
+Cozumel at this time is typically sunny and very warm (mid-80s F) with nice breezes during the day, and cool, comfortable temps in the evenings.
+Divers will be happy to catch the end spotted eagle ray season, and February is also the time of Cozumel’s spectacular Carnaval parades.

 If you and your family choose to take your spring break in Cozumel, you won’t be disappointed.